-- · No mortality is anticipated or authorized; - The anticipated impacts of the proposed activity on marine mammals would primarily be temporary behavioral changes due to avoidance of the area around the survey vessel.
-The relatively short duration of the proposed survey (28 days) would further limit the potential impacts of any temporary behavioral changes that would occur; - The number of instances of PTS that may occur are expected to be very small in number (Table 11).
-Instances of PTS that are incurred in marine mammals would be of a low level, due to constant movement of the vessel and of the marine mammals in the area, and the nature of the survey design (not concentrated in areas of high marine mammal concentration); - The availability of alternate areas of similar habitat value for marine mammals to temporarily vacate the survey area during the proposed survey to avoid exposure to sounds from the activity: - The proposed project area does not contain areas of significance for feeding, mating or calving; - The potential adverse effects on fish or invertebrate species that serve as prev species for marine mammals from the proposed survey would be temporary and spatially limited; and - The proposed mitigation measures, including visual and acoustic monitoring and shutdowns, are expected to minimize potential impacts to marine mammals.
+• No mortality, serious injury and Level A harassment is anticipated or authorized;

+• The anticipated impacts of the proposed activity on marine mammals would primarily be temporary behavioral changes of small percentages of the affected species due to avoidance of the area around the survey vessel.
+The relatively short duration of the proposed survey (eight days) would further limit the potential impacts of any temporary behavioral changes that would occur;

+• The availability of alternate areas of similar habitat value for marine mammals to temporarily vacate the survey area during the proposed survey to avoid exposure to sounds from the activity;

+• The proposed project area does not contain areas of significance for feeding, mating or calving;

+• The potential adverse effects on fish or invertebrate species that serve as prey species for marine mammals from the proposed survey would be temporary and spatially limited; and

+• The proposed mitigation measures, including visual and acoustic monitoring and shutdowns, are expected to minimize potential impacts to marine mammals.